 The developer is also committing approximately $293 million in private funding toward public improvements, including:

-A Lincoln Yards Community Advisory Council announced by Mayor Lightfoot in December 2019 will be formed to serve as a conduit for community input as construction moves forward over the next three years.
-The 14-member CAC will consist of neighborhood representatives, community leaders, design professionals, and subject-matter experts appointed by Mayor Lightfoot and Ald.
+A Lincoln Yards Community Advisory Council announced by Mayor Lightfoot in December 2019 serves as a conduit for community input as construction moves forward over the next three years.
+The 14-member CAC consists of neighborhood representatives, community leaders, design professionals, and subject-matter experts appointed by Mayor Lightfoot and Ald.
 Brian Hopkins (2nd) in consultation with local stakeholders.
-The group will meet quarterly starting in early 2020, making advisory recommendations ranging from public infrastructure design to traffic control to open space, among other issues.
-CAC member applications may be submitted until Friday, Jan.
-17, 2020, at the link below.
+The group meets quarterly, making advisory recommendations ranging from public infrastructure design to traffic control to open space, among other issues.
+CAC members include:

-Phase one construction is underway, consisting of 1.32 million square feet of offices, 108,000 square feet of retail and 1,400 parking spaces between Dominick Street and the Chicago River south of Webster Avenue.
+Phase one site work is underway.
+Once completed, the first phase will consist of up to 1.32 million square feet of offices, 108,000 square feet of retail and 1,400 parking spaces between Dominick Street and the Chicago River south of Webster Avenue.
 To date, 25,000 tons of contaminated soil has been removed, 200 cubic yards of lead soil has been treated, and 30 underground storage tanks have been removed.
 Three ballfields known as Fleet Fields opened in July 2019 at 1397 W. Wabansia Ave.